FAMILIES AT THE CORE

 - Reading by age 8 is a strong predictor of a child’s future success.

 - Investments in early learning yield significant returns to the economy and prosperity for all.

 - Nurturing in those early years, including the development of executive functioning skills and avoidance of toxic stress, has a profound effect on a child’s learning and well-being.

 Learn more about the benefits of early childhood education here.

-We believe providing children birth to age 8 and their families with low income coordinated access to early childhood education, postsecondary and employment pathways, economic assets, health and well-being, and social capital has the greatest potential for long-term outcomes and will create access to opportunity for generations to come.
+We believe providing children birth to age 8 and their families with low income coordinated access to early childhood education, postsecondary and employment pathways, economic assets, health and well-being, and community connections has the greatest potential for long-term outcomes and will create a system of care that benefits the whole family and generations to come.